JanB100/doc_simp/README.md

 To perform inference with any other model, adjust the script as follows.

 If it is a context-aware model:

+1. Change the first argument from inference to dynamic

+2. Add the following arguments:

 ```bash
   --context_doc_id=pair_id \